Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Display data as a list in MUI, In order to display list item items we need to use two more components 1).
 ListItem, 2).
 ListItemText

+## Lec 31 - Chip (7:41)

+# chip component allow users to enter information, make selections, filter content or trigger actions.
+For example - showcasing tags on blog post.

+# By default a chip is read only however we can handle click events by handling the on click event.

+# chip component also exposes an 'onDelete' function and that will work in addition to the click handler.

+## Lec 32 - Tooltip (4:12)

 #